podio/podio-android/index.md

 The timing arguments to the `get()` method are optional, which, when omitted, will render the `TimeoutException` trap superfluous.

 The actual result of the request will be delivered as a return value of the `get()` method.
-This behaviour is coming with the Java `Future` heritage and is replacing the `ResultListener<T>` callback.
+This behaviour is coming with the Java `Future` heritage and is replacing the `ResultListener` callback.

 Also note how the native `Future` implementation declares some checked exceptions which you need to handle in order to get past compiling.
 These exceptions are also replacing the `ErrorListener` callback.

 Interesting to know is that the Podio SDK will internally still spawn a worker thread of its own and perform the request on that thread.
-You are, however, blocking any further execution of "your current thread" with the `future.get()` method, which will return first when the request is fully performed by the SDK (or an error occurs in the SDK or on the server side).
+You are, however, blocking any further execution of "your current thread" with the `get()` method of your request future, which will return first when the request is fully performed by the SDK (or an error occurs).

 ## The test suite
 To run the test suite locally on your machine you need to have the latest Android SDK available and the $ANDROID_HOME environment variable configured properly.